aarthi31/gutmicrobiome/README.md

 4. `scoperesFinal` - Has 4 files of metabolic scope of joint and individual microbes (one with organism identifier, other with just the name).
 5. `MSIResults` - Used by `msi_box_plot_based_on_org_benefit.R` to generate Fig 1.
 6. `MediaConditions` - Has all the seed metabolite constituents of DMEM, HF and minimal glucose conditions.

+## Citation
+Aarthi Ravikrishnan & Karthik Raman, Unraveling microbial interactions in the gut microbiome __(submitted for publication)__